pyladiesams/model-drift-beginner-dec2022/README.md

-# An introduction to { YOUR TOPIC } or A deep dive into { YOUR TOPIC }
+# An introduction to model drift
-### Level: Beginner or Advanced
+### Level: Beginner
 ### Presentation: [Presentation_name](workshop/Presentation_template.pptx)

 ## Workshop description
-Describe why your topic is important and what you want to share with your audience
+During this workshop you will learn how to:
+* measure your model performance
+* handle model drift
+* perform test-based model monitoring

 ## Requirements
 Do not forget to indicate Python version and any other tools